 Accelerated technological advances in data and analytics are redefining the business space, supercharging performance, and fuelling the emergence of fresh innovations and new business models.

-As technology continues to evolve, it brings in new waves of advancements into not so familiar areas like analytics, robotics, artificial intelligence, and in particular, machine learning.
+As technology continues to evolve, it brings in new waves of advancements in not so familiar areas like analytics, robotics, artificial intelligence, and in particular, machine learning.
 The new technologies, combined together, are making significant inroads into businesses, economy, and the society at large.

 Machine Learning and Artificial Intelligence are two trending buzzwords in the tech-town today.
 These terms are often used interchangeably.
 However, they are actually not the same.
 Since the general perception is that they are the same, creates a great deal of complexity and confusion.

 So to understand the difference better, it would be really interesting to take a deeper look into the history of artificial intelligence and machine learning.